csf-dev/agiil/Supported_browsers.md

 ### Notes
 * Listings for **Chrome** & **Firefox** include their respective Android versions.
-* For some time, **Opera browser** has internally used the same rendering engine as Chrome.
 * **Internet Explorer 9** *might suffer from degraded performance and some non-critical features might be absent*.

 ### Browserslist query